The Wreck of the Richard & Charlene – Mount Pleasant, SC – Thursday, May 11, 2006

 This bowl of clam chowder was just right, not too creamy, with tender clams, herbs and spices.

-Even better was the bowl of she crab soup, a Charleston specialty, traditionally served with a pitcher of sherry.
-The soup is flavored with the roe from a female blue crab.
+She crab soup, a Charleston specialty, was even better.
+The soup is traditionally served with a pitcher of sherry and flavored with roe from a female blue crab.

 This is a no frills restaurant- just very good seafood- the best we have enjoyed in charleston.
 Each time we visit the quality in always the same.